vega/vega-lite/site/docs/encoding/axis.md

 To customize axis, you can specify an `axis` object in [an encoding channel's definition](encoding.html).
 This section lists all properties of axes.

-You might also find this [interactive article](https://beta.observablehq.com/@jheer/a-guide-to-guides-axes-legends-in-vega), which provides interactive demo of Axes and Legends in the underlying Vega language, useful for understanding these properties.
+_See also:_ This [interactive article](https://beta.observablehq.com/@jheer/a-guide-to-guides-axes-legends-in-vega) demonstrates axes and legends in the underlying Vega language.

 {:#general}
 ### General